Bonaparte's gull: Breeding

 Bonaparte's gulls begin breeding at two years of age; they are thought to be monogamous.
 The breeding season begins in mid-June.
 Courting pairs perform swooping display flights, calling loudly and diving at each other, and then drop down to perch on a branch.
 Crouched and facing each other, with neck and crown feathers erected and wings slightly raised, they scream at each other with bills opened wide, bobbing up and down as they do so.
 This display can continue for several minutes before ending abruptly; afterwards, the birds may sit quietly together for some time before separating again.

 They raise a single brood per year, nesting singly or in loose colonies of 2–20 pairs, with nests spaced at least 30–50 m apart.
-Unlike most other gulls, Bonaparte's gulls typically nest in trees — almost exclusively conifers, including black spruce, Atlantic white cedar, tamarack and jack pine.
+Unlike most other gulls, Bonaparte's gulls typically nest in trees — almost exclusively conifers, most often black spruce, but also northern whitecedar, tamarack and jack pine.
 Both sexes help to build the nest, which is a platform of small sticks, sometimes with lichen, moss or marsh vegetation added, measuring about 25 cm in diameter.
 Most nests are placed 3–6 m above the ground, and within 60 m of open water, though they have been found low as 1.5 m, as high as 15 m, and as far as 180 m from open water.
-They are only rarely placed on the ground.
+They are only rarely placed on the ground, except in the far north where trees are absent.
 Adults are aggressive in defending their nests, chasing away even large potential predators such as hawks, common ravens and humans.
-There is some evidence that human activity in the area of their nests may cause decreased productivity — they are known to travel as far as a kilometer (about a half mile) to mob people, for example — but, contrarily, some choose to nest near human habitation.
+There is some evidence that human activity in the area of their nests may cause decreased productivity — they are known to travel as far as a kilometre (about a half mile) to mob people, — but, contrarily, some choose to nest near human habitation.